-Drama is something every MCS Junior School pupil will directly encounter on an annual basis.
+Drama is something every MCS Junior School pupil encounters during Activities Afternoon and on an annual basis.

 Each child will take part in at least one production every year, with many pupils opting to additionally pursue opportunities such as LAMDA lessons, poetry recitations and public speaking competitions.